-What is MOVES, and why is EPA releasing MOVES2010b?
+What is MOVES, and why is EPA releasing a revised version of MOVES2010b?

-MOtor Vehicle Emission Simulator (MOVES) is U.S. Environmental Protection Agency's (EPA's) state-of-the-art tool for estimating emissions from highway vehicles.
+The MOtor Vehicle Emission Simulator (MOVES) is the U.S. Environmental Protection Agency's (EPA's) state-of-the-art tool for estimating emissions from highway vehicles.
 The model is based on analyses of millions of emission test results and considerable advances in the Agency's understanding of vehicle emissions.
 Compared to previous tools, MOVES incorporates the latest emissions data, more sophisticated calculation algorithms, increased user flexibility, new software design, and significant new capabilities.
-EPA announced the release of MOVES2010 in March 2010 (75 Federal Register 9411), and released a minor revision as MOVES2010a in September 2010.
+EPA announced the release of MOVES2010 in March 2010 (75 FR 9411), and released a minor revision as MOVES2010a in September 2010.

-EPA is now releasing MOVES2010b to allow MOVES users to benefit from several improvements to general model performance.
+EPA originally released MOVES2010b in April 2012 to allow MOVES users to benefit from several improvements to general model performance.
+EPA is now releasing a revised version of MOVES2010b.
+As discussed in detail in Question 5 in this document, agencies that have used the April 2012 version of MOVES2010b for ongoing modeling can complete that work, but any new modeling with MOVES2010b should be based on the revised version of MOVES2010b.
 MOVES2010b does not significantly affect the criteria pollutant emissions results of MOVES2010 and therefore is not a new model.